hernantz/blog/content/one-configpy-to-config-all.md

 Keep in mind what belongs to which realm when writing code/scripts.
 Everything can live in the same repo, but at least they will be in different folders (`src/` and `ops/`, for example).
 Configuration for each service (Nginx, Postgresql, etc) should be handled separately, by specialized tools.

 And speaking of tools, consolidate a very similar set of tool for dev and production envs.
 Containers are gaining popularity everywhere, use something like [docker][13] or [ansible-container][14] for both realms.

+[^0]: They are [very common][0], specially among cloud platforms, like AWS lambda
+      functions.
+It's one of the simplest ways for configuring programs without the need to mess with files (which requires access to a filesystem) or CLI parsers, since this ENV vars are available as is, like an already parsed config file.

 [^1]: Now, not everything that is configuration should me handled through prettyconf.
       For example, [lektor][12] is a flat-file cms, that lets you define the models